Vasuji/capstone-R-data-apps/about/about.md

-# R-cap-Project

 ![SwiftKey, Bloomberg & Coursera Logo](logos.png)

 ### Coursera Data Science Capstone Project
 This is the application made for final project on Coursera Data Science specialization.
-Special thanks goes to professors of the Johns Hopkins University, SwiftKey for providing data, Coursera for providing learning platforms and R-sudio&Shiny apps for providing app-deployment platform.
+Special thanks goes to professors of the Johns Hopkins University, SwiftKey for providing data, Coursera for providing learning platforms and R-study&Shiny apps for providing app-deploy platform.

 ******